F1 News, Reports and Race Results

 According to Alonso, the issue centers on unpredictable gearbox behaviour during downshifts, a fault that could have serious consequences on a circuit where precision is everything and mistakes are punished instantly.

-In Friday’s opening practice session, the Spaniard was out by a sudden loss of rear traction at the exit of Monaco’s tunnel, brushing the wall on the run down to the chicane and very nearly crashing.
-But it’s uncertain if the issue was related to the AMR’s gearbox issues.
+In Friday’s opening practice session, the Spaniard was caught out by his rear wheel suddenly locking the run down to the Nouvelle Chicane, very nearly crashing.
+But it’s unclear if the incident was related to the AMR’s gearbox issues.

 The Spaniard revealed that the team has been struggling with the gearbox ever since the Miami Grand Prix, where the issue significantly affected the drivability of the car.